developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 16/README.md

 ```

-# 64. Customize the Default Error handling using ControllerAdvice
+# Customize the Default Error handling using ControllerAdvice.

 - When doing **Bean Validation**, we would wan't to have proper error massages that have been implemented in domain class, not some random error message.
     - This approach to send clear error for customer.